SxMShaDoW/lab-aemc-utah/docs/1400-deployment-approval.md

 > <img src="https://creatorworkflowsnow.github.io/lab-aemc-utah/assets/images/2023-03-28-16-42-23.png">
 > </td>
 > <td>
-> Jayne is familiar many different software methodologies such as Agile and SAFe.<br/>
+> Jayne is familiar with many different software methodologies such as Agile and SAFe.<br/>
 > <br/>
 > She is familiar with Update Sets from her ServiceNow training, but she does not regularly work with them.<br/>
 > <br/>